Donegal Railway Heritage Museum

 Sunday: 12noon to 4pm, (April-September), or by appointment (just email us the previous day and we will open up for you, email@example.com)

-Museum viewings can be arrange outside normal operating hours by email or phone.
+Museum viewings can be arranged outside normal operating hours by email or phone.

 Visitors with Disabilities or Special Needs